jacksonartour/htx-ai-engineering/README.md

 # htx-ai-engineering
 Take home test for ai engineering.
 This README documents the project requirements, dependencies and approach on the various tasks for the project.

+Refer to the ai-agents.ipynb file for the full execution documentation

 ## Project structure